NathanEpstein/pydata-london/README.md

 ### Regression Trees

-- The leaves of the tree still form a partition of the output space but there are many possible values within each bin.
+- The leaves of the tree still form a partition of the output space, but there are many possible values within each bin.
 - How do we assign a single value?
 We take the mean among values assigned to that bin.

 --